-- 1. The parking and loading facilities which are required by these Regulations shall be provided on the same lot or premises with the structure or land use they are to serve.
+- The parking and loading facilities which are required by these Regulations shall be provided on the same lot or premises with the structure or land use they are to serve unless shared parking arrangements acceptable to the Commission and evidenced by a permanent agreement filed (or to be filed) on the land records is provided.
 This requirement shall not apply to the temporary use of land for special events authorized or sponsored by the Town of Somers. - 2.
 In determining the adequacy and suitability of parking, queueing, and loading spaces, the Commission shall be guided by the nature and intensity of the use, the volume of traffic expected to use such space and the location of buildings and structures in relation to the street. - 3.
 Any area of 100 square feet or more in a parking lot which is not required for a parking space, loading space, aisle, driveway or walkway shall be landscaped. - 4.
 In every parking area at least one tree shall be provided for each 10 parking spaces provided in said parking area.
 The trees shall be distributed over the entire parking lot. - 5.
 Provisions shall be made to prevent vehicles from overhanging any walkway and from damaging trees or other landscaping materials, however, use of concrete wheel stops shall be prohibited in the direct path of pedestrians. - 6.
 If a parking lot abuts a street line, a landscaped strip at least 10 feet wide shall be provided on the interior side of the property line to prevent encroachment on the street or any sidewalk.